matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 allows readers to have their own notion of a timeline.
 "I saw this then.
 And then later, I saw that."
 That is really important to some decision-making.
 In fact, when our brain reconstructs behavior, that is exactly what it does.
-We just looked at the century system.
+We just looked at the sensory system.
 It is discretizing and "snapshotizing" everything.
 But we definitely have percepts for the lion is running towards me.
 Well running, we have to re-derive that; that running.
-And we do that by a mental process that somehow allows us to compare a snapshot from before to a snapshot we know is later, and see the deltas of that and say, "Running lion".
+And we do that by a mental process that somehow allows us to compare a snapshot from before to a snapshot we know is later, and see the deltas of that and say, "running lion".

 In addition, again, we know the difference between a visual scan.
-And we know when we have looked at something, and we have carelessly looked at something else over here, we are not allowed to correlate those things and say they happened at the same time.
+We know when we have looked at something, and we have carelessly looked at something else over here, we are not allowed to correlate those things and say they happened at the same time.

 [Time 1:00:12]